 Create colorful ribbons and medals worn by our brave soldiers with Crayola Color Sticks.
 Then use your imagination and design your own classroom ribbon or medal.

 The military has a rich tradition of recognizing outstanding service.
-The government started issuing medals and ribbons for heroism, service and campaign participation after the Civil War.
+The government started issuing medals and ribbons for heroism, service and campaign participation after the American Civil War.
 Ribbons are small rectangular bars of patterned fabric that are worn on service uniforms.
 Medals have an embossed piece of medal hanging from patterned fabric and are worn on full dress uniforms.
 Awards and decorations are created each time the military participates in a new campaign.

-Use a ruler to measure a piece of construction paper into two 4 in. x 9 in.
+Begin by using a ruler to measure a piece of construction paper into two 4 in. x 9 in.
 (10.2cm x 22.9cm) rectangles with Crayola Color Sticks.
 Cut out the rectangles with Crayola Scissors.

-To create a ribbon, use Color Sticks to draw and color the pattern of the military decoration you chose on the rectangle horizontally.
+To create a ribbon, use Color Sticks to draw and color the pattern of the military decoration chosen on the rectangle horizontally.
 Use different techniques while coloring like pressure variation to lighten and darken colors or layering colors to create different hues.
 Color Sticks are also great for broad strokes, shadows and highlights.